redbadger/awesome-badger/matt-thomson/microfrontends/README.md

 ## An example

 Let's imagine a dashboard for users of a SaaS product.
-Each page of the dashboard has a header on the top (blue), a navigation bar on the right (yellow), and a main content area (red).
+Each page of the dashboard has a header on the top (blue), a navigation bar on the left (yellow), and a main content area (red).

 ![Dashboard example](./dashboard.png)